-- all fuel used to operate the company's own vehicles: In the case of allocated vehicles, this covers business journeys to customers and to switching centres (regional exchanges, base stations, street cabinets, etc.), while in the case of pool vehicles, it covers journeys to meetings. - Fuel for heating of buildings that are owned, under "operational control" or rented.
-The reduction measures only apply to the company's own operations and to operations under "operational control", not to rental properties. - fuel for emergency power systems - refilling of refrigerants
+all fuel used to operate the company's own vehicles: In the case of allocated vehicles, this covers business journeys to customers and to switching centres (regional exchanges, base stations, street cabinets, etc.), while in the case of pool vehicles, it covers journeys to meetings.

+- fuel for heating of buildings that are owned, under 'operational control' or rented.
+The reduction measures only apply to the company's own operations and to the operation of buildings under 'operational control', not to rental properties.

+- · fuel for emergency power systems

+- refilling of refrigerants